Which Sportmix Premium Dry Recipes Get

 On the brighter side, however, meat meals are meat concentrates and contain nearly 300% more protein than fresh meat.

 Although this item does contain all the amino acids a dog needs, we do not consider meat meal a quality component.

-The fifth item is chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The next ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The sixth ingredient lists beet pulp.
+The sixth ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.